kevvrites/kevvrites/README.md

 # Hi there 👋, I'm Kevin (aka kevvrites)
-### Last Updated Jun 01 2023
+### Last Updated Aug 05 2023

 I'm a graduated mechanical engineering major from Drexel University.
+Currently open to work - all positions welcome, preferably based in NYC or remote.
+Currently working on stuff in buildspace s4!

 ### About me ...
 - Eagle Scout 254 from Troop 1 Flushing, NY